Cheapest Michigan General Liability Insurance Companies

 Price matters, but compare how carriers handle claims and support customers too.
 Spending $20 to $30 more monthly can mean faster responses when you actually need help.

-To identify the cheapest general liability insurers for Michigan businesses, we analyzed real pricing data from 10 major providers and modeled a large set of standardized pricing estimates across common small business profiles in Michigan.
+We analyzed real pricing data from 10 major providers and modeled just over 20,000 standardized pricing estimates across common small business profiles in Michigan.

 Dataset scope and assumptions